sebastiaohns/arriscando/README.md

 Game developed by DEXTERS lab.

 ## Cite
-If you use this resource or reference our paper in your work please cite this publication as:
+If you downloaded the resources or want to reference our paper in your work please cite this publication as:
 ```
 @inproceedings{risking2019santos,
 author = {Santos, Sebasti\~{a}o and Carvalho, Fl\'{a}via and Costa, Yandson and Viana, Davi and Rivero, Luis},